Governance and Policy

 Equality Impact Assessment

-An Equality Impact Assessment is a tool for ensuring an organisation’s policies and practices do not discriminate against or disadvantage individuals who identify with equality characteristics.
-The University of Aberdeen has a legal duty to undertake Equality Impact Assessments when proposing and reviewing policies, practices and functions.
+An Equality Impact Assessment (EIA) is a tool for ensuring an organisation’s policies and procedures do not discriminate against or disadvantage individuals who identify with protected characteristics under the Equality Act 2010.
+Along with other Scottish public sector bodies, the University of Aberdeen has a legal duty to undertake and publish Equality Impact Assessments when developing and reviewing policies and procedures.

 Useful Links